 Forrest later sold the property to the Sisters of Charity of New York who relocated the Academy of Mount Saint Vincent from McGowan's Pass when the City of New York was developing Central Park.
 The castle has served as a convent, chapel, museum, chaplain's residence, and the college library.
 It later came to house the admissions office of the College of Mount Saint Vincent.

-TRA studio is in the process of restoring the historic structure, whose eccentric floor plan promises in the second phase of the project, to make it the ideal hub to foster sociability and provide a reference point to symbolize the togetherness of all the different departments that populate the campus site.
-Instead of the function defining the form, in this case the form dictates the function.
-The floor plan is a porous cluster of six octagonal towers, no corridors and wasted space, making it ideal for exhibition or event space accessed from all 360 degrees from all the major buildings of the campus, opposite doors connect vistas from the Administration Building to the Hudson River.
+TRA Studio is in the process of crafting a restoration plan for the historic structure, whose eccentric floor plan promises, in the second phase of the project, to make it the ideal hub to foster sociability and provide a reference point to symbolize the togetherness of all the different departments that populate the campus site.